top of page

 "Is it really necessary that he sleep so close to my chambers?"
 Lauden absently turned the heavy gold ring around and around his index finger as he lay sprawled on the red velvet settee, drowsy from the large meal he'd just consumed.

-"Would you rather walk through half the castle to bed him every night?" his mother asked coolly.
+"Would you rather walk through half the palace to bed him every night?" his mother asked coolly.

 "Surely it won't take that long to get him with child."